Gustavo-Cauzzi/Gustavo-Cauzzi/README.md

 - 🚀 I'm a Fullstack developer in ReactJS, React Native and Node.js

-- 🎓 Computer Science bachelor degree in UCS - Universidade de Caxias do Sul.
+- 🎓 Studying Computer Science bachelor degree in UCS - Universidade de Caxias do Sul.

 - 💜 Love to build random and challenging things.